Auto-scaling Approaches for Microservice Applications: A Survey and Taxonomy: Introduction

 \subsubsection{The need for more comprehensive and refined metrics and monitoring}

-Traditional auto-scaling techniques like HPA and VPA focus on basic metrics such as CPU and memory.
-However, factors like network bandwidth and disk I/O should also be considered for a more accurate assessment of application health and better scaling decisions \cite{I29,I30,I31}.
+Conventional auto-scaling mechanisms, such as the HPA and VPA, primarily rely on coarse-grained resource metrics, including CPU and memory utilization.
+However, in microservice applications, additional factors, such as network bandwidth, disk I/O, and service-level performance indicators, are critical for accurately capturing application health and making informed scaling decisions \cite{I29, I30, I31}.